offonyes/Library_Management/README.md

 - **See history**: Can browse history of borrowing user or books.

 ## Rules
-- User cannot reserve a book if he has more than 5 borrowed or reserved books(2 same books).
+- User cannot reserve a book if he has more than `5` borrowed or reserved books(`2` same books).
 - User can reserve a book and has 24 hours to pick it up.
-By using the "check_reservation" command, if a person's reservation time has passed, then the reservation status will change to expired.
+By using the `check_reservation` command, if a person's reservation time has passed, then the reservation status will change to expired.
-- User cann't borrow books more than 2 weeks.
-By using the "check_borrow" command, a person will receive an email message that he is overdue for the return of the book.
+- User cann't borrow books more than `2 weeks`.
+By using the `check_borrow` command, a person will receive an email message that he is overdue for the return of the book.
 - User can add to wishlist.
-By using the "check_wishlist" command, a person will receive a message by email (if he has books in his wishlist) that he can reserve this book.
+By using the `check_wishlist` command, a person will receive a message by email (if he has books in his wishlist) that he can reserve this book.
-- The admin using the admin panel can issue as many books as he wants.
+- The admin using the admin panel can `issue as many books as he wants`.

 ## API Endpoints
 The core functionality is accessible via REST API endpoints.
 To view the detailed API documentation, see the swagger documentation at